13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • Dropbox is compatible with multiple operating systems and devices, including Windows, Mac, iOS, Android, and Linux

-• It offers other online collaboration tools that allow users to work on files together in real time, including the ability to comment on files and assign tasks to team members
+• It offers other collaboration tools that allow users to work on files together in real time, including the ability to comment on files and assign tasks to team members

 • Automatic file backup provides an extra layer of protection for important data